HubSpot Developer Blog Contributor Guidelines

 - HubSpot’s Developer Slack Workspace

-- Inclusion inside of our HubSpot Developer Newsletter
+- HubSpot Developer Newsletter

 We value working with our contributors in a guided approach.
 We will work with you and review the submitted topic ideas along with providing additional topics for possible content where applicable.
 The contributor will then choose one topic to create content on.